IELTS vs TOEFL – Comparison & Differences of IELTS and TOEFL

 Structure of IELTS and TOEFL

 There’s a difference between IELTS Academic and IELTS General Training in the Reading and Writing sections.
 The Academic version contains texts and tasks suitable for individuals seeking higher education or professional registration, while the General Training version focuses on social and workplace contexts.
-TOEFL, on the other hand, is a bit longer, approximately lasting for about 3 to 4 hours.
+On the other hand, TOEFL is a bit longer, approximately lasting about 3 to 4 hours.
 The Reading section includes 3-4 passages, each followed by 12-14 questions, to be completed in 60-80 minutes.
 The Listening section comprises 6 audio tracks, each followed by 5-6 questions, to be finished in 60-90 minutes.
 The Speaking section consists of 4 tasks to be completed in about 20 minutes.
-Finally, the Writing section consists of 2 tasks to be done in 50 minutes.
+Finally, the Writing section consists of 2 tasks in 50 minutes.

 TOEFL iBT is internet-based, assessing your English skills as used in an academic context, while the TOEFL PBT (paper-based test) is administered in areas without reliable internet access, focusing more on knowledge and understanding of the English language rather than practical usage.
 To understand this in detail, let’s look at the sections in the exams.
 Both the exams have four sections: Reading, Writing, Listening, and Speaking.